Funeral costs in Queensland: a stone archway and flame tree in a memorial garden

 Back to guidesFuneral costs and pricing

-Queensland sits in the middle of the national funeral pricing range and has some structural advantages that keep costs lower than NSW or Victoria.
+Queensland has some structural features that tend to hold costs below NSW or Victoria.
 Council-operated cemeteries with lower fee structures, a competitive independent provider market, and lower metropolitan operating costs all contribute.

-The 2025 eziFunerals Australian Funeral Index placed QLD at $7,600 average (advertised base prices), below the national average of $7,750.
-The range within the state is still significant, and prices vary widely for an equivalent service, so it pays to compare.
-As a general pattern, larger multi-branch and premium brands in South East Queensland tend to sit above the state average, while several independents sit at the budget end.
+There is no official national funeral price index.
+Funeral pricing is not collected by any government body, so treat any national or state average you see as indicative only.
+The range within Queensland is wide, and prices vary a great deal for an equivalent service, so it pays to compare.
+As a general pattern, larger multi-branch and premium brands in South East Queensland sit at the higher end, while several independents sit at the budget end.

 Every price here is a base advertised package price unless labelled otherwise.
 The per-provider figures in the tables below are drawn from publicly available provider pricing (advertised or published "from" prices), last reviewed June 2026.
 They are indicative, subject to change, and may not reflect a final quote.
 Request an itemised quote from any provider before signing anything.